lucemia/slides/slides/micropipeline.md

                 current_nodes += 1
                 yield Bar(current_nodes)
 ```
 ___Instead of a separate flow controller.
 It used a `require` method to define the dependency.
-While Foo runs, all Bar defined in requires will be check, Any not finish Bar Task will be trigger to run.___
+While Foo runs, all Bar defined in requires will be check, and it will trigger the Bar Task if it is not yet runned.___

 ### Luigi